Skew braces of size $p^2q$ I: abelian type: Preliminaries

 \subsection{Regular subgroups}

 In this section we describe a method to search for regular subgroups of the holomorph of a given finite group $A$ and we fix some notation and terminology.
 Such method is inspired by \cite[Section 2.2]{NZpaper}.
-Let the canonical surjections.
+As above, let be the canonical surjections.
 The map $\pi_1$ controls the regularity of a subgroup $G\leq \Hol(A)$ with $|G|=|A|$. \begin{lemma} Let $A$ be a finite group and $G\leq \Hol(A)$.
-The following are equivalent: \begin{itemize} \item $G$ is regular. \item $|A|=|G|$ and $\pi_1(G)=A$. \item $|A|=|G|$ and $G\cap \left(1\times \aut{A}\right)=1$. \end{itemize} \end{lemma}
+The following are equivalent: \begin{enumerate} \item[(i)] $G$ is regular. \item[(ii)] $|A|=|G|$ and $\pi_1(G)=A$. \item[(iii)] $|A|=|G|$ and $G\cap \left(1\times \aut{A}\right)=1$. \end{enumerate} \end{lemma}